 SWGMC’s farmer members own and direct the co-op.
 The co-op has a General Manager and staff members who run the market’s daily operations.
 The co-op has a volunteer board of directors that meets monthly and is composed of six growers.
 Company decisions are made in the best interests of sustaining the local flower farming industry and providing a consistent and reliable sales outlet for diverse local floral crops.

 The market is set up mainly to serve wholesale buyers with high quality floral products.
 Our customer base includes studio florists, shop owners, stores, caterers, restaurants, event planners, venues, designers and other professionals.

 Who can shop at the Co-op and when?

-The Co-op is open to wholesale buyers Monday through Friday, with public retail hours on Fridays 10 am – 12 pm.
-The market is open to the public one day a week to answer a strong level of interest from the public, and to help growers sell surplus product.
-Shoppers without a buyer’s pass pay double wholesale prices.
+The Co-op is open to wholesale buyers Monday through Friday, with public retail hours on Tuesdays and Fridays 10 am – 1 pm.
+The market is open to the public two days a week to answer a strong level of interest from the public, and to help growers sell surplus product.

 Where is SWGMC located?

-In the Georgetown neighborhood, located just south of downtown Seattle.
-We are 15 minutes from downtown Seattle and easily accessible from I-5 via the Michigan/Corson Street exit.
-Our address is 5840 Airport Way South, Suite 201, Seattle, WA 98108.
+We are located at 665 South Orcas Street In the Georgetown neighborhood, 10-15 minutes south of downtown Seattle and easily accessible from I-5 via the Michigan/Corson Street exit.

 What kind of flowers and plants do you offer at the Co-op?